brannerchinese/rc_study_plans/README.md

        > There are several releases of Linux Mint available, and MATE and Xfce are tied for best lightweight Linux Mint release.
 Both are well suited to Atom processors, and most under-powered CPUs for that matter.
 Of all the distributions on this list, Mint offers arguably the best looking environment. (http://www.makeuseof.com/tag/5-lightweight-linux-distros-ideal-intel-atom-processor-pc/)

        > There is a handy thing called Crouton that can be used to run Ubuntu alongside ChromeOS.
 In this article, I will walk through the steps required for accomplishing this.
 Crouton does not support Mate (my preferred desktop environment) out-of-the-box, so I will also walk through how to get Mate as well. (https://medium.com/power-user/ubuntu-mate-on-a-chromebook-with-crouton-2cebd167382#.f308fpsf3)

- 1. Other projects of interest

-    2. composing makefiles
-    2. fluency in Bash scripting
-    2. use of Docker containers
-    2. distributed hash table (DHT)
-    2. chat server
-    2. bittorrent client

 [end]